 That’s right, to pushing the audience away.
 Can it get even worse?
 Yes!
 A bad landing page which is just a refolded desktop version.
 Such pages push users away even harder.

 You can simply ignore the mobile audience and just focus on desktop users the old fashioned way.
 But is it wise giving up such a big slice of the pie?
 If you are considering mastering the mobile Internet segment, this digest is definitely for you.
 It doesn’t matter if you have been using separate landing pages for smartphones for a long time or are just starting to get acquainted with the tool, in this article you will learn many useful tips.
-I’m your host, Elmira Nikiforova, and today we will talk about mobile landing pages and how to effectively work with your audience.
+Today we will talk about mobile landing pages and how to effectively work with your audience.

 To learn how to achieve maximum conversion when creating a Landing page for desktops, read here.

 - 1 Why do you need mobile landing pages?

 - 2 What should a mobile landing page look like for it to sell?

 - 3 How to make a mobile landing page?